-The study of zero-sum games has an important implication in security-related applications.
-For example, attacker-defender (zero-sum) game formulations \cite{doi:10.1063/1.5029343, Alpcan2015} can be used to predict an attacker's strategy at the Nash equilibrium and to design the best defense strategy.
+The study of zero-sum games has important implications in security-related applications.
+For example, attacker-defender (zero-sum) game formulations \cite{doi:10.1063/1.5029343, Alpcan2015} can be used to predict an attacker’s strategy at the Nash equilibrium and to design the best defense strategy.

-Agents in each population $k=1,2$ can select one of three strategies: rock ($x_1^k$), paper ($x_2^k$), or scissors ($x_3^k$).
-The payoffs $\mathcal F^k(x^1, x^2)$ assigned to each population~$k$ reflect the chances of winning the game against its opponent population, as illustrated in Fig.~\ref{fig:zerosum_game}.
-The agents are engaged in a multi-round game in which, based on the payoffs received in a previous round, they would revise strategy selections at each round of the game.
-Note that the game has the unique Nash equilibrium $x^{ \text{NE}} = (1/16, 10/16, 5/16, 1/16, 10/16, 5/16)$ at which each population minimizes the opponent population's maximum gain (or equivalently maximizes its worst-case (minimum) gain). \QED \end{example}
+Agents in each population $k \in \{1,2\}$ can select one of three strategies: rock ($x_1^k$), paper ($x_2^k$), or scissors ($x_3^k$).
+The payoff vector $\mathcal{F}^k(x^1, x^2)$ assigned to each population~$k$ reflects the chances of winning the game against its opponent population, as illustrated in Fig.~\ref{fig:zerosum_game}.
+The agents are engaged in a multi-round game in which, based on the payoff vector received in the previous round, those who are given the opportunity revise their strategy selections.
+Note that the game has a unique Nash equilibrium $x^{\text{NE}} = (1/16, 10/16, 5/16, 1/16, 10/16, 5/16)$, at which each population minimizes the opponent population's maximum gain (or equivalently maximizes its worst-case (minimum) gain). \QED \end{example}